Are you curious about how to create an effective LinkedIn profile and how to use this tool properly? Visit the LinkedIn resources page for students.

 Write an informative profile headline.

 Your headline is a short, memorable professional slogan.
-For example, “Honors student seeking marketing position.”
+For example, “Honours student seeking marketing position.”
 Check out the profiles of students and recent alumni you admire for ideas.

 Pick an appropriate photo.

 LinkedIn isn’t Facebook.
-Upload a high-quality photo (your profile will be 7x more likely to be viewed) of you alone, professionally dressed.
+Upload a high-quality photo of you (your profile will be 7x more likely to be viewed) of you alone, professionally dressed.
+Your profile will be 7x more likely to be viewed with a photo.
 No party shots, cartoon avatars, or puppy pics!

 Show off your education.